Between the Harbor and the Sword

 james-e-shepard-md

 Gentle traveler seventy years beside her map folded again Dr. James E. Shepard, M.D., F.A.C.P., beloved husband, father, grandfather, physician, traveler, and lifelong student of the world, passed away peacefully at the age of 92.
-Born with a sharp int …
+Born in Franklin, New …

 Read More